 (alias Canine Freestyle, Heelwork to Music)

 Like people, many dogs like music and get excited when they hear a rhythmic or passionate song.

-Or do their owners’ joy delights them and their join in?
+Or maybe their owners’ joy delight's them and they join in?

 This question remains open to your interpretation.

-The major influence on developing the different styles in dog dance was when alongside Sandra Davis’, Caroline Scott’s, Donelda Guy’s and Ray Underwood’s dance style routines.
+The major influence on developing the different styles in dog dance were Sandra Davis’, Caroline Scott’s, Donelda Guy’s and Ray Underwood’s dance style routines.
 This big influence led Attila Szkukalek to present his most famous Chaplin and Gladiator routines.
-As other competitors, e.g. Thierry Thomas in France followed the trend then “Dog Dance” was split into 2 divisions: Heelwork to Music and Canine Freestyle (K9 Freestyle).
+As other competitors, like Thierry Thomas in France, followed the trend.
+This caused for “Dog Dance” to be split into 2 divisions: Heelwork to Music and Canine Freestyle (or K9 Freestyle).